Data Security, Privacy, and Regulatory Alignment

 Privacy and responsible data use

 SICCODE.com primarily focuses on business classification data.
-Privacy governance ensures that any submitted or processed information is handled transparently and responsibly in support of service delivery.
+Privacy governance helps ensure that submitted or processed information is handled transparently and responsibly in support of service delivery.

 • Purpose limitation: data is used for classification, verification, and service delivery

-• Transparency: users understand how submitted information is applied
+• Transparency: users can understand how submitted information is applied

-• Responsible use: controls support broad privacy principles used across common regulatory frameworks
+• Responsible use: controls support broad privacy principles reflected across common regulatory frameworks

 For governance documentation, see Data Verification Policy.